wireservice/csvkit/docs/scripts/csvjoin.rst

     optional arguments:
-      -h, --help            show this help message and exit -j JOIN, --join JOIN  The column name(s) on which to join.
-Should be either one name or a comma-separated list with one name for each file, in the same order that the files were specified.
+      -h, --help            show this help message and exit -c COLUMNS, --columns COLUMNS
+                            The column name(s) on which to join.
+Should be either one name (or index) or a comma-separated list with one name (or index) for each file, in the same order that the files were specified.
 May also be left unspecified, in which case the two files will be joined sequentially without performing any matching.
       --outer               Perform a full outer join, rather than the default inner join.
       --left                Perform a left outer join, rather than the default